Alicia Vikander Prepares For The Worst Possible Death In This Exclusive Clip From

 While James keeps pressing her for details, he has no idea what's in store for himself.
 Turns out they both have some dangerous journeys ahead, and it's going to take more than love to overcome the elements.

-Submergence premieres in the U.S. on Friday, April 13, so if you're superstitious, you might want to cross your fingers extra tight for this couple.
+Submergence premieres in the US on Friday, April 13 (UK release TBC), so if you're superstitious, you might want to cross your fingers extra tight for this couple.
 Watch the trailer below!

 Read These Stories Next: